2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/url-schema.md

 > [!TIP]
 > In 2sxc 11.10 this dialog was introduced for the **Data** section, and we'll add similar sections for **Query** and **WebApi**.
 > So the remaining information on this page is really only for those who really want to dive in deep.

+## Note about Platform and Version Differences

+The exact schema for the url varies depending on the platform you're using.
+So DNN 7 is different from DNN 9, and Oqtane is different again.

+Also older versions of 2sxc had URLs which still work today but are not recommended any more, because they were not well structured.

+In 2sxc 11.10+ we introduced REST-API help dialogs in the Admin-UI, so from now on you 2sxc will tell you what URLs you can use.

+So the information you find here is valid, but you probably don't need it

 ## URL Schema Specifications (Advanced)